Data-Alchemy/Deltaflake/README.md

 # Deltaflake
-This is a CICD pipeline to enable Databricks to manage Snowflake.
-Allowing data transfers and providing a pipeline framework.
+This repo enables you to manage your Snowflake instance through Databricks.
+You can transfer data back and forth as well as make your Snowflake processes Devops Compliant.